sighingnow/jekyll-gitbook/_pages/Digital.md

 1. You received an admin credentials to configure in Management Portal and Webex Connect.
 2. You received Email account credentials.
-3. You have successfully compleated the previous Lab1 **Preconfiguration**.
+3. You have successfully completed the previous Lab1 **Preconfiguration**.

 #### Quick Links